bludit/documentation-english/themes/example-my-second-theme/index.md

 <h2 id="where-am-i">8.
 Where Am I</h2>
 Now let's work with the content of the site.

-To locate what page the user is browsing on the site use the variable `$WHERE_AM_I`.
-For example, if the user is watching a page the value of the variable has the string `page`, and if the user is watching the main page (home page) the value of the variable is going to be `home`.
+To locate what page the user is browsing on the site you can use the variable `$WHERE_AM_I`.
+For example, if the user is watching a page the value of the variable has the string `page`, and if the user is watching the front page (home page) the value of the variable is going to be `home`.

 ```
 <!DOCTYPE html>